SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/create/target-list.md

 * The contacts you want to send mailings to need to have a consent for e-marketing.
 This means that you have a legal basis for sending them mailings in the first place, and they have not opted-out from this (e.g. withdrawn their consent).

 * In addition, you should consider using the Subscription management feature that lets you track what type of mailings your contact is happy to receive.
-Examples of subscriptions can be “newsletters”, “invitations”, “product updates”, or it can be specific content topics, and other.
+Examples of subscriptions can be "newsletters", "invitations", "product updates", or it can be specific content topics, and other.
 This allows you to send the right information to the right people.

 * **Extra fields** are also important for your marketing routine.
 You can add extra fields to SuperOffice CRM that contain the information you need in order to create your perfect target list.

 > [!NOTE]
 > Ask your SuperOffice Administrator to edit/add lists and fields to further narrow down your target lists to fit any segmentation criteria and fields you need.

-![Check what a contact person’s interests are in the Interest tab on the Contact card -screenshot][img1]
+![Check what a contact person's interests are in the Interest tab on the Contact card -screenshot][img1]

 ## Selections as target lists